zakia98/shopping-cart-kata/README.md

 ## Limitations
 This shopping cart system system has the following limitations:
 - Will not work for other promotions not listed in the specification such as `Buy 3, cheapest item free`, and will require changes for such an implementation.
-- Will not work if there are multiple discounts for 1 item, however it is rare that a store may want more than 1 discount on an item.
+- May not work as expected if there are multiple discounts for 1 item, however it is rare that a store may want more than 1 discount on an item.